trueos/trueos-docs/trueos-handbook/helpsupport.rst

 D) List any changes you may have made to your system from its initial install.
 In most cases, this does not need to be extremely detailed.
-   We simply need to know if you have installed or removed any major applications or if you have changed any OS settings.
-If you are unsure of every change you have made, list what comes to mind.
+   It is very helpful for contributors to know if you have installed or removed any major applications or if you have changed any OS settings.
+If you are unsure of all your changes, list what comes to mind.

 E) List the hardware of the system where the issue occurred.
-If you are using an OEM laptop/Desktop, telling us the brand/model is usually sufficient.
-If the issue is wireless related, please check the system manufacturer's website for your brand/model and let us know what wireless cards may be shipped in your laptop.
+If you are using an OEM laptop or desktop, listing the brand or model is usually sufficient.
+If the issue is wireless related, please check the system manufacturer's website for your brand or model and let us know what wireless cards may be shipped in your laptop.
 If you are using a custom built desktop, all we primarily need to know is CPU, RAM, and GPU.
-If you happen to know the motherboard model, please include that as well.
-Attaching a copy of :file:`/var/run/dmesg.boot` may be helpful, as this file shows the hardware probed the last time the
+If you happen to know the motherboard model, please include it too.
+Attaching a copy of :file:`/var/run/dmesg.boot` is also helpful, as this file shows the hardware probed the last time the |trueos|
-   |trueos| system booted.
-Finally, including the output of
-   :command:`uname -a` is helpful.
+   system booted.
+Finally, including the output of :samp:`uname -a` is helpful.

-Being clear and direct with your answers is very helpful.
-Since we are not watching you use your computer and do not see what you see, we are totally dependent on your clear explanation.
+Being clear and direct with your report and answers is very helpful.
+As we are not watching you use your computer and do not see what you see, we are totally dependent on your explanation.
 We only know what you tell us.
 Some users worry they have not provided enough information when they file a ticket.
 In most cases, providing the information for these five items is sufficient.
-If we need additional information, we will request it.
+If more information is required, you may see questions posted to your bug report.

 **Additional Information**